Borage: benefits, dosage, contraindications

 Wrinkles ✪✪✪✪✪

-Borage oil is traditionally used for its soothing properties on skin rashes, dermatoses, or skin aging, externally.
-Internally, it is used to fight against the loss of elasticity of the epidermis and dry skin.
+Borage oil is traditionally used for its soothing properties on skin eruptions, dermatoses, or skin aging, when applied externally.
+When used internally, it is used to counter the loss of epidermal elasticity and skin dryness.

 Posologie